 Overall Ease of Use

-Vents that open easily, grill racks that sit steadily, hoods that hang conveniently on the side — It’s the small stuff that can make the difference between a smooth and pleasant grilling experience, and frustration or even burnt fingers!
+The best charcoal grills have vents that open easily, grill racks that sit steadily, hoods that hang conveniently on the side — It’s the small stuff that can make the difference between a smooth and pleasant grilling experience, and frustration or even burnt fingers!

 So make sure to look for a grill that’s known for its thoughtful design and ease of use.